 Professor Yann LeCun, Chief AI Scientist at Meta, is recognized for his pioneering work in developing convolutional neural networks (CNNs), a key paradigm in the development of image recognition and deep learning technologies.

-His work on CNNs in the late 1980s laid the foundation for the automatic learning of hierarchical image features, which is important in tasks such as object detection and face recognition.
+His work on CNNs in the late 1980s laid the foundation for the automatic learning of hierarchical image features, which is crucial in tasks such as object detection and face recognition.

 Professor Yann LeCun.

-Professor LeCun’s innovations have driven breakthroughs in industries that use image processing technology, from medical diagnosis to autonomous driving.
-CNNs have now become the standard in artificial intelligence applications that billions of people use every day, playing a central role in the development of technologies such as facial recognition and medical image processing.
+Professor LeCun’s innovations have fueled disruption in industries that use image processing, from medical diagnostics to autonomous driving.
+CNNs have now become standard in artificial intelligence applications used by billions of people every day, playing a central role in the development of technologies such as facial recognition and medical image processing.

 Professor Yann LeCun shared that the VinFuture 2024 trophy has a shape very similar to a neural model, with the connection of neurons.
 This symbol really suits his work.